Join students across the watershed in learning how climate change is affecting us

 Rivers Are Alive is a K-12 environmental education program offered in partnership by the Wild Rivers Conservancy and the St. Croix National Scenic Riverway throughout the St. Croix watershed in every season.

-Rivers Are Alive offers engaging, hands-on science activities.
-Our whole school model connects students to this National Park and its watershed in a learning progression.
+Rivers Are Alive offers engaging, hands-on science activities that connect students to this national park and its watershed.